Katsiaryna-123/MoneseTestTask/readme.md

 Step 3: Generate a token, copy it.

-Step 4: Open a terminal and use the export command to set the environment variable.
+Step 4: Open a terminal and store token as an environment variable.
-Replace "your_token_here" with your actual token value.

-export TOKEN="your_token_here"
+#### Steps to store token using zshell:
+1. Open terminal, enter "echo $SHELL".
+You'll see :/bin/zsh for zshell or :/bin/bash for bash.
+2. Enter: "export TOKEN=placeYourTokenHere" >> ~/.zshrc
+3. Confirm by entering: cat ~/.zshrc
+4. Enter source ~/.zshrc
+5. Check that token is set: env | grep "TOKEN"
+6. Enter the same command in other terminal to make sure that variable is set permanently
+7. Reboot your machine

 Now RestAssuredConnector.java class knows your token, and you can run api tests.

-# INSTALLING APPIUM
+## INSTALLING APPIUM

 ### This section provides instructions on how to install Appium on your system.

-Prerequisites
+#### Prerequisites:

 Before installing Appium, ensure that you have the following prerequisites set up on your system:

 Node.js and npm (Node Package Manager) installed.

 Android Studio installed for device emulation.

 Android Home Path exported (for Android testing).

-Follow these steps to install Appium:
+#### Follow these steps to install Appium:

 Step 1: Install Node.js and npm